Merida (Brave): Once Upon a Time

 On July 11, 2015, the producers of Once Upon a Time announced that Merida would be a recurring character in the series' fifth season.
 Scottish actress Amy Manson was cast as Merida, with her storyline in the series set ten years after the events of Brave, although it is not considered canon to the original film's continuity.

 In the sixth episode of the season, "The Bear and the Bow", Merida rescues her brothers with the help of Belle.
-In the ninth episode, "The Bear King", Merida is revealed to have been tutored in the finer points of combat by Mulan and later teamed up with Mulan and Ruby against King Arthur and Zelena, the Wicked Witch of the West on the eve of her coronation as DunBroch's queen, with Fergus having been killed by Arthur a few years earlier.
+In the ninth episode, "The Bear King", Merida is revealed to have been tutored in the finer points of combat by Mulan and later teamed up with Mulan and Ruby against King Arthur and the Wicked Witch of the West Zelena on the eve of her coronation as DunBroch's queen, with Fergus having been killed by Arthur a few years earlier.

 Sofia the First

-Merida appears in the third-season episode "The Secret Library", where she's called to aid Sofia via the amulet of Avalor.
+Merida appears in the third-season Sofia the First episode "The Secret Library", where she's called to aid Sofia via the amulet of Avalor, with Ruth Connell assuming the role.

 Ralph Breaks the Internet

-Merida appeared in the film Ralph Breaks the Internet alongside other Disney princesses, as was announced at the 2017 D23 Expo, with Kelly Macdonald reprising her role.
-The other princesses did not understand her as “she’s from the other studio”.
+Merida appears in Ralph Breaks the Internet (2018) alongside other Disney princesses, with Kelly Macdonald reprising her role.
+She speaks in the Scots language, and the other princesses cannot understand her because "she’s from the other studio".